bbalog87/amr-ngs-pipeline/markdown/test_scenario.md

 - Laptop/computrer with at least 16 GB RAM, optimally 32 GB
 - Sufficient disc storage (> 50 GB free disc space)
 - Linux system (Tested with Ubuntu Debian 22.04 and Linux Mint V2.21)
+- Run locally on your laptop/Workstation

 ## Installation

-No active installaion is needed.
-The ```amrFlow_setup.sh``` script handles the installation of dependenceis and worflow environments automatically.
+No active installation is required.
+The ```amrFlow_setup.sh``` script handles the installation of dependencies and worflow environments automatically.

 This Bash script is used for setting up the system to running the antimicrobial resistance (AMR) analysis pipeline.